hilca44/c-invoice/README.md

     + expense
 - output: pdf and txt
 - search function
+- quick navigation by shortcut: type a to list adresses
 - document types:
     + estimation of costs
     + order confirmation